YijunBao/Shallow-UNet-Neuron-Segmentation_SUNS/README.md

 # SUNS
 Shallow UNet Neuron Segmentation (SUNS) is an automatic algorithm to segment active neurons from two-photon calcium imaging videos.
 It used temporal filtering and whitening schemes to extract temporal features associated with active neurons, and used a compact shallow U-Net to extract spatial features of neurons.

-Copyright (C) 2020 Duke NeuroToolbox
+Copyright (C) 2020 Duke University NeuroToolbox

 ![Example video](readme/Masks%202%20raw.gif)